 Absent any legal requirements to the contrary, disclosure cannot be refused solely for lack of any of the following: (i) a court order; (ii) a subpoena; (iii) a pending civil action; or (iv) a UDRP or URS proceeding; nor can refusal to disclose be solely based on the fact that the request is founded on alleged intellectual property infringement in content on a website associated with the domain name.

 The Contracted Party may evaluate the underlying data requested once the validity of the request is determined under paragraph 4 above.
-The purpose of paragraph 5 is to determine whether the paragraph 6 [meaningful human review] is required.
+The purpose of paragraph 5 is to determine whether the paragraph 6 meaningful human review is required.
 The Contracted Party’s review of the underlying data should assess at least:

 Does the data requested contain personal data?

-If no personal data, no further balancing required.
+If no personal data, no further balancing is required, and the non-personal data MUST be disclosed.

 The applicable lawful basis and whether the requested data contains personal data the authorization provider to determine if the balancing test, similar to the requirements under GDPR’s 6.1.f, as described in paragraph 6 below is applicable and proceed accordingly.